LaihoE/did-it-spill/README.md

 print(f"You have {len(spills)} spills in your test set!")
 ```
 The library computes hashes of your data to determine if you have samples spilled over from your train set to test set.
+Currently only for PyTorch.

 ## Installation
 ```